-Thyroid cancer is treated in our Thyroid Cancer Program within the Upstate Cancer Center.
+Thyroid cancer is treated in our Thyroid Cancer Program and our Head and Neck Cancer Program within the Upstate Cancer Center.

 For more information or answers to your questions about our Cancer Care, please call 315 464-HOPE (4673) to speak with an Upstate Cancer Center representative.